Kosandr/user_acc/pypermpanel/misc/dockerbuild/README.md

    - each app can have it's own volume (or not)
       - 1 for code, and possibly second one separate volume for private db
       - for apps maybe don't need a volume and do git clone when creating image or something
+   - maybe separate backend into 2 containers, one for gunicorn and another nginx